 - Compare campaign to campaign and review positive and negative outcomes

 9. Pay To Play: Social media sites like Facebook allow you to target and segment your message to potential customers.
 They instituted highly intelligent algorithms that are like robots that actually search content for many different factors.
 As Facebook evolved, so did their rules for advertising.
 Businesses can pay to play or pay to advertise so a message lands in more news feeds than if left organically.
 Facebook isn’t alone in this pay to play social media advertising game.
-Google, Youtube and other sites have advertising packages and plans that online marketing professionals can buy into for more exposure.
+Google, Youtube and other sites have advertising packages and plan that online marketing professionals can buy into for more exposure.
 This web marketing scenario is an important key in the big social picture and one that should be researched and analyzed for efficiency.
-It offers a wider reach, more potential social interaction as well as a valuable cost effective return on investment.
+It offers a wider reach, more potential social interaction as well as a valuable cost-effective return on investment.